zapthedingbat/gov-uk-one-login-sim/README.md

-# A GOV.UK One Login development and integration testing tool
+# A GOV.UK One Login development and integration simulation tool

-A NodeJS+TypeScript application to stub GOV.UK One Login service to help developing and testing an relying party.
+A NodeJS+TypeScript application to simulate GOV.UK One Login service to help developing and testing an relying party.

 The mock is maintained independently from the production and pre-production environments and has some differences.